 Note 1: For each influence factor there is one corresponding maximum permissible error shift.

-Note 2: In this Recommendation, the maximum permissible error is a combination of the base maximum permissible error and the maximum permissible error shift as described in Annex C.
+Note 2: In this Recommendation, the maximum permissible error is a combination of the base maximum permissible error and the maximum permissible error shift as described in Annex B.

 intrinsic error